zumasys/docs/site/docs/jbase/coding-corner/organizing-program-compiled-objects/README.md

 On the other hand, the benefits are that this might be desirable in a TEST account where you would be assured that compiling in the test account would not alter the production bins and libs.

-If your organization wishes to keep with the "Pick" way of doing things then there are certain configuration [best practices](./../best-practices-for-being-pick-like)that should be followed.
+If your organization wishes to keep with the "Pick" way of doing things then there are certain configuration [best practices](./../best-practices-for-being-pick-like) that should be followed.